eclipse-hono/hono/site/documentation/content/dev-guide/building_hono.md

 #### Java

-Hono is written in Java and therefore requires a Java Development Kit (JDK) version 17 or higher installed on your computer.
+Hono is written in Java and therefore requires a Java Development Kit (JDK) version 17 or newer installed on your computer.
 Please follow the JDK vendor's instructions for installing Java on your operating system.

 #### Maven

 Hono's build process is based on [Apache Maven](https://maven.apache.org).
-You need at least Maven 3.5 in order to build Hono.
+You need Maven 3.8.1 or newer to build Hono.
 Please follow the [installation instructions on the Maven home page](https://maven.apache.org/).

 #### Git